Roy W. Menninger

-Roy Wright Menninger (born October 27, 1926) is an American medical doctor and psychiatrist.
+Roy Wright Menninger (October 27, 1926 – October 24, 2024) was an American medical doctor and psychiatrist.
 He served as president and CEO of the Menninger Foundation from 1967 to 1993.

 Early life and education

-Roy Wright Menninger was born in 1926 as the first of three sons to William C. Menninger and his wife Catherine Wright, while they lived in New York.
+Roy Wright Menninger was born on October 27, 1926, as the first of three sons to William C. Menninger and his wife Catherine Wright, while they lived in New York.
 His father was completing an internship at Bellevue Hospital.
 The family returned to Topeka, Kansas in 1927, when his father joined the Menninger Clinic, with his brother Karl Menninger and father Charles Frederick Menninger.
 Menninger grew up in the world of medicine and psychiatry.

 Menninger graduated from Swarthmore College in 1947 and from the Cornell University Medical College in 1951.
 He interned at New York Hospital in New York City and served his residency in psychiatry at Boston State Hospital and Boston Psychopathic Hospital.
 He was married in June 1951 to Ann Catherine Colwell.